Data centre industry in India: Navi Mumbai

-Google has planned to set up a 8-storey 381,000 sq ft data centre in Navi Mumbai by 2025 with an investment of ₹1144 crore in first 10 years.
-Also Microsoft has plans to build a data centre in Mumbai.
-CtrlS Datacenters Ltd, which had 8 data centres (as of 2023) aims to have about 25 data centres by 2024–25 in India.
-It plans to expand 5 million sq ft after its existing 1.2 million sw ft, in which a 2 million sq ft hyperscale data centre is under construction in Navi Mumbai.
+Google has planned to set up an 8-storey 381,000 sq ft data centre in Navi Mumbai by 2025 with an investment of ₹1144 crore in first 10 years.
+In addition, Microsoft has plans to build a data centre in Mumbai.
+CtrlS Datacenters Ltd, which had eight data centres (as of 2023) aims to have about 25 data centres by 2024–25 in India.
+It plans to expand 5 million sq ft after its existing 1.2 million sq ft, in which a 2 million sq ft hyperscale data centre is under construction in Navi Mumbai.
+Ctrl-S is to establish 4 big data centers in Airoli, MIDC Industrial area.

+Navi Mumbai has emerged as the third-biggest data centre market in the Asia-Pacific region, with a total capacity at 2,337 MW and breaching the 2GW mark, in 2023, behind Shanghai and Tokyo.